emmyamit/az-naming-tool/README.md

 The Naming Tool was developed using a naming pattern based on Microsoft's best practices.
 Once the organizational components have been defined by an administrator, users can use the tool to generate a name for the desired Azure resource.

+The Naming Tool can be accessed at: [https://app-gov-az-naming-tool-dev-eastus2.azurewebsites.net](https://app-gov-az-naming-tool-dev-eastus2.azurewebsites.net)

 ## Application Architecture

 ![Architecture](./docs/az-naming-tool-app-arch.jpeg)

+## Local development

+The recommended way to deploy the Azure Naming tool locally is using Docker.
+The project contains Docker support.
+Follow the instructions at [Run as a Docker image](https://github.com/microsoft/CloudAdoptionFramework/blob/master/ready/AzNamingTool/INSTALLATION.md#run-as-a-docker-image) to have the tool deployed locally.

 ## Build and deployment